Sabithra-M/Interactive-user-registration-form/README.md

-📌 Project Description
+📌 Project Description:

-💻 Interactive User Registration Form
+💻Interactive User Registration Form

 A frontend web application built using HTML, CSS, and JavaScript that allows users to register with client-side validation and dynamic data display.